 The importance of data in political campaigns is evident.
-It’s vital to track and analyze voter information, especially when working on a drive the size of Bernie Sanders’s run for president.
+Tracking and analyzing voter information is vital, especially when working on a drive the size of Bernie Sanders’s presidential run.

 How does a Campaign collect Data on Voters and Potential Supporters?

 Campaigns use many different types of data to help them run their campaigns.
-They collect this information by asking for it from the voters and potential supporters through surveys, phone calls, door-to-door contacts, emails, and social media posts.
+They collect this information by asking voters and potential supporters for it through surveys, phone calls, door-to-door contacts, emails, and social media posts.